iorodeo/cuvette_holder/README.md

-# cuvette_holder
+# Open Colorimeter Cuvette Holders

-Hardware design files for cuvette holder.
+Hardware designs files for cuvette holders used in the Open Colorimeter.

 # License:
 Creative Commons Attribution 4.0 International CC BY 4.0